-TCP guarantees deliverance of all packages. if the package is lost along the way or is corrupted, the sender will resend the message again.
-When a package is sent the sender will wait for an acknowledgement, if no acknowledgement is returned the sender will eventually resend the package.
-When the package is received it is checked for errors, if it contains any errors there will not be sent any acknowledgement message, and similar if a package is lost no acknowledgement will be returned.
+TCP guarantees deliverance of all packages.
+If the package is lost along the way or corrupted, the sender will resend the message again.
+When a package is sent, the sender will wait for an acknowledgement.
+If no acknowledgement is returned, the sender will eventually resend the package.
+When the package is received it is checked for errors.
+If it contains any errors, there will not be sent any acknowledgement message.
+Likewise if a package is lost, no acknowledgement will be returned.

-TCP is used when it is critical that all messages is received, such as when we load a web page we need all the information on that page or when we want to send a command for a program to do something.
+TCP is used when it is critical that all messages are received, such as when loading a web page, or when we want to send a command for a program to do something.
 (James F. Kurose 2013)

-UDP – User Datagram Protocol is a form of connectionless transport, this means that we don’t need to establish communication before we start to send our message.
-When the program writes to the UDP socket, the socket will send an DatagramPacket containing the data and 8 bytes header containing; source port, destination port, length and a checksum.
+User Datagram Protocol is a form of connectionless transport, this means that we don’t need to establish communication before we start to send our message.
+When the program writes to the UDP socket, the socket will send a “DatagramPacket” containing the data and 8 bytes header containing; source port, destination port, length and a checksum, as illustrated below in Figure 2.